WillRaphaelson/mindflayer/README.md

 ```

 ## Configuration

-The following files cannot be checked in to git for privacy and security reasons.
-Contact the maintainers for access.
+### Slack-side configuration

+Create an app in your workspace at https://api.slack.com/apps, and add in the following app and user scopes.

+Bot Token Scopes
+channels:join
+Join public channels in the workspace
+channels:read
+View basic information about public channels in the workspace
+chat:write
+Send messages as @mindflayer
+chat:write.public
+Send messages to channels @mindflayer isn't a member of
+groups:history
+View messages and other content in private channels that Mindflayer has been added to
+users:read
+View people in the workspace

+User Token Scopes
+channels:history
+View messages and other content in the user’s public channels
+channels:read
+View basic information about public channels in the workspace
+channels:write
+Manage the user’s public channels and create new ones on the user’s behalf
+chat:write
+Send messages on the user’s behalf
+users:read
+View people in the workspace

+Install the application, and securely store the OAuth Access Token and Bot User OAuth Access Token for use in the config file detailed below.

 ### config.py
-A `config.py` file in the top level directory will provide key configuration variables:
+A `config.py` file in the top level directory will provide key configuration variables.
+The slack bot and app token are take from the app's permissions page in Slack.

 ```
 SLACK_BOT_TOKEN = "xxxx-xxxxxxxxxxxx-xxxxxxxxxxxx-xxxxxxxxxxxxxxxxxxxxxxxx"